os11k/os11k.github.io/_posts/2016-02-16-freeswitch-mysql-CDRs.markdown

 </configuration>
 {% endhighlight %}

-10) You need to create tables:
+10) Now we need to create tables:
 {% highlight sql %}
 CREATE TABLE IF NOT EXISTS `cdr_table_a_leg` ( `CallId` varchar(80) DEFAULT NULL,